Lyduz/nitibo/README.md

 ### main.ts

-> the main Typescript file
+> the main file entry point

 ## The types/ Directory